 1. Good karaoke jockey is a customer service expert and a performer in one package

 A great KJ loves music and interacting with all kinds of people with a positive tone.
 It’s a plus if you can sing, too!
 KJ can start the karaoke night by singing the first song and breaking the ice.
 It's good to choose a song that fits in the current atmosphere of the venue but usually an uplifting song starts the evening nicely.
 Find inspiration for the song from Singas Karaoke Party singlist.
 Remember: if you are not excited about karaoke, why should someone else be? ;)

 2. Good karaoke jockey knows the rules of karaoke

 As a KJ, it’s in your hands to manage the queue and decide when to take new singers up the stage and when to let the person singing their 5th song of the evening, to sing again.
 You have an eye to keep it fair and smooth.

-To make a great karaoke party happen, you need a big list of music, from classics to new hits, and a smart system to operate the karaoke.
-The best solution for this is Singa Pro, with 60 000 songs and constantly updating list.
+To make a great karaoke party happen, you need a big list of music, from classics to new hits, and a professional karaoke system to operate the karaoke.
+The best solution for this is Singa Pro, with over 100 000 songs and constantly updating list.
 With Singa your karaoke guests can search their favorite songs directly from Singa consumer app from tens thousands of songs and hundreds of curated singlists, and request their songs on queue directly via the app.
 Easier for the KJ.